Claims Level Mutual Recognition

 Can a supply chain actor mix UTZ or Rainforest Alliance Certified volumes with those certified by other schemes, or not certified at all?

-Only when part of a mass balance supply chain, according to existing mass balance rules, or for consumer-end packaged products with 30-90% certified content claims.
-Mutual recognition is being implemented between the UTZ and Rainforest Alliance certification programs – we are not recognizing other standards and schemes outside this.
+Only when part of a mass balance supply chain, according to existing mass balance rules, or in consumer-end packaged products with 90% certified content claims.
+Mutual recognition applies to the UTZ and Rainforest Alliance certification programs only.

 Why are the royalties/fees changing?